HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/Using-Logstash-to-Push-Pod-Logs-to-OpenSearch.md

 - Set up alerts for specific log patterns or anomalies.
 - Monitor Logstash performance using metrics and logs.

-## Case Study
+## Case study

 A DX deployment was enhanced with Logstash, Filebeat, and OpenSearch to manage logs from their Kubernetes-based microservices.
-By implementing the described [architecture](), there is improved log visibility, faster incident response times, and better overall system reliability.
+By implementing the recommended [architecture](#system-architecture), there is improved log visibility, faster incident response times, and better overall system reliability.

 ### Results